 Instructions

 Step 1: in a medium saucepan, combine the whole milk and heavy cream.
-Then whisk in the cane sugar, unsweetened cocoa powder, and salt until combined.
-Bring to a simmer over medium heat, whisking often until the mixture is smooth and the cocoa powder and sugar are dissolved (image 1).
+Whisk in the cane sugar, unsweetened cocoa powder, and salt until combined.
+Bring to a simmer over medium heat, whisking often until the sugar and cocoa powder are fully dissolved (image 1).

-Step 2: whisk the egg yolks in a separate, medium-sized bowl until combined (image 2a).
-Once the milk and cream mixture is simmering, reserve ½ cup of the mixture (image 2b) and reduce the heat to medium-low to maintain a gentle simmer.
-Then slowly pour the reserved mixture into the egg yolks while whisking continuously to temper them (image 2c)
+Step 2: in a separate medium bowl, whisk the egg yolks until combined (image 2a).
+Once the milk and cream mixture is simmering, reserve ½ cup of it and reduce the heat to medium-low to maintain a gentle simmer (image 2b).
+Slowly pour the reserved mixture into the egg yolks while whisking continuously to temper them (image 2c).

 Step 3: Slowly pour the tempered egg yolks into the saucepan with the remaining milk and cream mixture.
-Cook over medium-low heat for 5 to 10 minutes until the budino thickens to coat the back of a spoon (image 3).
-It should reach a temperature of at least 160°F (71.1°C) before removing it from the heat since it contains raw eggs.
+Cook over medium-low heat for 5 to 10 minutes, stirring constantly, until the budino thickens enough to coat the back of a spoon (image 3).
+It should reach at least 160°F (71.1°C), though it will typically be around 170-175°F (77-79°C) when fully thickened.
+Remove from the heat when done.

-Step 4: put the semi-sweet chocolate in a large bowl and place a fine mesh strainer on top (image 4a).
-Carefully pour the hot budino through the strainer and directly on top of the chocolate, using a large, heat resistant spoon to help it pass through smoothly (image 4b).
-Once done straining, whisk the budino and chocolate together until the chocolate is melted.
+Step 4: place the semi-sweet chocolate in a large bowl and set a fine-mesh strainer on top (image 4a).
+Carefully pour the hot budino through the strainer directly over the chocolate, using a large heat-resistant spoon to help it pass through (image 4b).
+Whisk the strained budino until the chocolate is melted.
 Then whisk in the butter and vanilla extract until combined (image 4c).

-Step 5: pour the budino equally into small ramekins or serving glasses (image 5).
-Cover and let cool to room temperature.
-Then chill in the refrigerator for at least 3 hours so it sets.
+Step 5: pour the budino evenly into small ramekins or serving glasses (image 5).
+Let cool to room temperature (about 20 minutes).
+Then cover and refrigerate for at least 3 hours to set.

 Step 6: remove the chilled budino from the refrigerator.
-Garnish with a dollop of homemade whipped cream and chocolate shavings (image 6).
-Enjoy!
+Garnish with whipped cream and chocolate shavings (image 6).
+Serve immediately and enjoy!

-You can store leftover budino in an airtight container in the refrigerator for up to 3 days.
-I don't recommend freezing it because it can form ice crystals that make the texture grainy.
+- Storage: leftover chocolate budino can be stored in an airtight container in the refrigerator for up to 3 days.
+I don't recommend freezing, as ice crystals can form and make the texture grainy.

 Check out this helpful USDA Leftovers and Food Safety guide for more information about storing leftovers safely.